The Gaffer’s POV

 Communication – Budget woes

 I’ve been in situations where a producer refuses or is scared to tell me the budget.
 Why?
-Please don’t do this.
 What are you trying to hide?
-Your 10% fee for ‘saving money’?
+Your % or fee for ‘saving money’?
 I need to know the budget so I can figure out how much gear and labor is going to cost us and help find solutions if something goes wrong.
 Me and the BBE (Best Boy Electric) are keys to helping your lighting budget stay on track.
-Our job is to help you, not hinder you, in this endeavor.
+Our job is to help you, not hinder you.
 Your budget will tell me what our limits are in terms of lighting and what experience level I should look for in my crew.
 This saves us money in the long run.

 Please listen to me.
 I am telling you what you need to get this film made from my department.
-If I’ve scouted and talked to the DP and the AD I know what we need.
-I once asked for a 6500W generator for an exterior shoot because I knew we had to record dialogue and could run the power from a long distance and not screw over sound.
+If I’ve scouted and talked to the DP and the AD – I know what we need at the bare minimum.
+I once asked for a 6500W generator for an exterior shoot because I knew we had to record dialogue and could run the power from a long distance and not ruin sound.
 What did I get?
 I got a 2000W generator… because it was ‘cheaper’.
 Needless to say… sound was in trouble…

 *Grabs at invisible walkie that should be pinned to my shirt*